andycranston/hs100110-modbusgw/README.md

 * `modbusgwudp.py` - uses Modbus over UDP
 * `modbusgwtcp.py` - uses Modbus over TCP

-The UDP client will not get any future work.
+The UDP gateway will not get any future work.

 However, the TCP version is lined up for more development.